-- 1 batch Peruvian green sauce (Aji Verde – See notes section)
+- 1 batch Peruvian green sauce (See notes section)

 - Next clean your chicken thighs and place them in a large plastic bag or bowl and pour your marinade over the top.
-Seal the bag or cover the bowl and let your chicken marinate for 30 minutes – 6 hours.
+Seal the bag or cover the bowl and let your chicken marinate for 30 minutes to overnight.

-- Then place your chicken thighs in the prepared pan and pour your remaining marinade over the top.
+- Then place your chicken thighs in the prepared pan and pour the marinade from the bowl over the top.
 Place the pan in the oven and bake for 20-22 minutes or until the chicken reaches an internal temperature of 165 degrees.